Mathématique: Chapter 86

 Like he could see into the conflict in Rush’s head, Young, mercifully businesslike, said, “First thing we need to negotiate is a system where the pair of you can sleep without getting pulled into a mutual nightmare.
 At least until Keller can make some real headway with your cortical suppressors.
 Or whatever the hell is going on.”

-Steam wafted from the teacups, floral and earthy, and coating the inside of each glass with attractive condensation.
+Steam wafted from the teacups, floral and earthy.
+It coated the inside of each glass with attractive condensation.
 “Why is everyone so certain it’d be a nightmare?”

 “Experience,” Sheppard said dully.